ycm-core/YouCompleteMe/README.md

 - Rust support: install [rustc and cargo][rust-install] and add `--racer-completer` to `install.py`.

-For example, to install with all language features, ensure npm, go, mono, rust, and typescript API are installed and in your `%PATH%`, then:
+To simply compile with everything enabled, there's a `--all` flag.
+So, to install with all language features, ensure `npm`, `go`, `mono`, `rust`, and `typescript` API are installed and in your `%PATH%`, then simply run:

     cd %USERPROFILE%/vimfiles/bundle/YouCompleteMe
-    python install.py --clang-completer --omnisharp-completer --gocode-completer --tern-completer --racer-completer
+    python install.py --all

 You can specify the Microsoft Visual C++ (MSVC) version using the `--msvc` option.
 YCM officially supports MSVC 11 (Visual Studio 2012), 12 (2013), and 14